geocoder21/WhiteStarLine/README.md

 $ python towing_model.py
 ```
 Alternatively it can be run through the Integrated Development Environment (IDE) of your choice, or the system file manager.

+#### Use with alternative data
+Example data sources are included within the code.
+These could be updated, but the program would require the same parameters within the new data.

+The program requires radar and lidar (Light Detection and Ranging) data for a 300m by 300m raster grid, with measurements for each 1m2 pixel.
+- Radar values of 100 or greater indicate ice
+- Lidar values represent height of ice, with 10 units per metre

 ## Development and testing
 Full details of development processes and testing are given elsewhere within this project.